eulershadow/Wenjie_Zhang_Msc_project/README.md

+### Project files
-//The project has been slipt into two folder code and result
+The project has been slipt into two folder code and result

 In result folder: